 The Copy Paste Monkey

-The Copy Paste Enthusiast is very easy to define.
+The Copy Paste Monkey is very easy to define.
 Imagine a passage with unusual terms (or even mundane ones).
-Whether moved by preguiça (laziness) or a sense of being a trail-blazer, or chic, the Copy Paste Enthusiast loves to create neologisms (i.e. new words), but his creation methods are pretty questionable.
+Whether moved by preguiça (laziness) or a sense of being a trail-blazer, or chic, the Copy Paste Monkey loves to create neologisms (i.e. new words), but his creation methods are pretty questionable.
 All he does is simply copy and paste.
 For instance, if he were an English to Portuguese translator, he would say delivery instead of entrega; he’d rather use escore (score) instead of escala, and so on.
 He thinks foreign words sound more chic than in his native language.
-At times, the Copy Paste Enthusiast patches the word or word order to make it seem more pallatable and natural sounding.
+At times, the Copy Paste Monkey patches the word or word order to make it seem more pallatable and natural sounding.
 He never realizes that, as translators, we all have a political role to play in preserving the language to and from which we are translating.
 He has no clue; his business is to copy … and paste.
 He doesn’t seem to realize that not everybody is bilingual like him and may not understand his pasted words, which he proudly calls “translation”.
 Here are some examples of copy-and-paste from English to Portuguese: